Fusion-Power-Plant-Framework/bluemira/documentation/source/base/components.rst

 Components
 ==========

-`Components` are the fundamental building blocks of a bluemira design.
+:py:class:`Components` are the fundamental building blocks of a bluemira design.
-A `Component` is a physical object or a group of physical objects, organised in a tree structure.
+A :py:class:`Component` is a physical object or a group of physical objects, organised in a tree structure.
-A user may want access to some properties associated with a `Component` that are related but not directly connected to the physical object.
+A user may want access to some properties associated with a :py:class:`Component` that are related but not directly connected to the physical object.
-For this reason we have `ComponentManagers` which can provide helper functions for common operations or have extra information stored such as the equilibira in a plasma `ComponentManager`.
+For this reason we have :py:class:`ComponentManagers` which can provide helper functions for common operations or have extra information stored such as the equilibira in a plasma :py:class:`ComponentManager`.

 The Component class
 -------------------

-Various types of `Component` classes are defined that can be used to represent different parts of a design:
+Two types of :py:class:`Component` classes are defined that can be used to represent different parts of a design:

 - :py:class:`bluemira.base.components.Component` is the base class and defines the framework on which other components can be defined within bluemira.